Ryoma Takeuchi

-Biography
+Personal life

-Takeuchi is the oldest brother in family with one sister and one brother.
-He is left-handed.
+Takeuchi is the eldest of three siblings, with one younger sister and one younger brother.
 His real name is Ryo Takeuchi.
 His parents love the sounds of "Ryo", so they gave the name Ryo to him.
 The kanji "崚" of his name is quite rare to use in a name.

 Takeuchi started playing soccer when he was five, he belonged to Tokyo Verdy when he was young.
 He originally went to a college on a soccer recommendation, but did not pursue a soccer career.

+Relationship

+In 2019, there were media speculations about Takeuchi and Ayaka Miyoshi's romantic relationship, but their agencies at that time did not disclose any information about the two, and they themselves did not comment on the reports till later in May 2020, when it was revealed by media outlets that they were already living together and were "counting down the days until marriage."
+Unfortunately, on October 27, 2024, the couple reportedly split after four years to focus more on their careers.